top of page

 Source: Behance

 With so many designers in one space, having a well-defined brand identity is vital.
 Dribbble’s aesthetic is minimal yet imaginative.
-For example, using a bold pink in their logo to symbolize freshness, optimism and creativity.
-Their official color palette showcases a cohesive feel, and gives clear direction of how the hues should be applied and used correctly.
+For example, its logo uses a bold pink to symbolize freshness, optimism and creativity.
+The official color palette showcases a cohesive feel and gives a clear sense of how the hues should be applied and used correctly.

 Dribbble brand style resources and guidelines